prodmodfour/Ada_Carbon_Monitoring_Implementation_Documentation/README.md

     ```sh
     python manage.py runserver
+    # Can use the following to bind to public ip
+    python manage.py runserver 0.0.0.0:8000
     ```

 Once the server is running, you should be able to access the application in your web browser, typically at `http://127.0.0.1:8000`.